danielguerra69/espcap/README.md

 Note that each of these modes is mutually exclusive.
 If you try to run espcap.py in more than one mode you'll get an error message.

-You can try espcap.py in file mode using the pcap files contained in the test directory.
+You can try espcap.py in file mode using the pcap files contained in test_pcaps.
 To do that run espcap.py as follows (assuming you want to just dump the packets to stdout):
 <pre>
-espcap.py --dir=./test
+espcap.py --dir=./test_pcaps
 </pre>
 When running in live capture mode you can set a maximum packet count after which the capture will stop or you can just hit ctrl-c to stop a continuous capture